neonious/lowjs_esp32_examples/README.md

-# neonone_examples
+# lowjs_esp32_examples
-Example projects for neonious one and low.js for ESP32
+Example projects and drivers for neonious one and low.js for ESP32

 ## What are the noenious one and low.js for ESP32?